Scarlet (color): 20th and 21st century

-From the 8th century until the early 20th century, the most important scarlet pigment used in western art was vermilion, made from the mineral cinnabar.
+From the 8th century until the early 20th century, the most important scarlet pigment used in Western art was vermilion, made from the mineral cinnabar.
 It was used, along with red lake pigments, by artists from Botticelli and Raphael to Renoir.
-However, in 1919 commercial production began of an intense new synthetic pigment, cadmium red, made from cadmium sulfide and selenium.
+However, in 1919, commercial production began of an intense new synthetic pigment, cadmium red, made from cadmium sulfide and selenium.
 The new pigment became the standard red of Henri Matisse and the other important painters of the 20th century.

 In the 20th century, scarlet also became associated with revolution.
-Red flags had first been used as revolutionary emblems, symbolizing the blood of martyrs, during the French Revolution and Paris uprisings in 1848.
+Red flags were first used as revolutionary emblems, symbolizing the blood of martyrs, during the French Revolution and the Paris uprisings in 1848.
 Red became the color of socialism, then communism, and became the color of the flags of both the Soviet Union and Communist China.
-China still uses a scarlet flag; in Chinese culture red is also the color of happiness.
-Since the fall of the Soviet Union, the flag of Russia consists of red, blue and white, the colors of the historic Russian flag from the time of Peter the Great that were adapted by him from the colors of the flag of the Netherlands.
+China still uses a scarlet flag; in Chinese culture, red is also the color of happiness.
+Since the fall of the Soviet Union, the flag of Russia consists of red, blue, and white, the colors of the historic Russian flag from the time of Peter the Great, which he adapted from the colors of the flag of the Netherlands.

-In the early 20th century, the vivid synthetic scarlet pigment cadmium red became the standard red of Henri Matisse and other western artists.
+In the early 20th century, the vivid synthetic scarlet pigment cadmium red became the standard red of Henri Matisse and other Western artists.

 A French soldier takes down a red flag from the barricades during the Paris uprising of 1848.